 The Auditor General’s role is to audit the finances and activities of the Western Australian state and local government.
 In undertaking this task, the Auditor General will scrutinise for potential instances of wastage, inefficiency or ineffectiveness, and report her findings to Parliament.

 Reporting directly to the Parliament, the Auditor General is an ‘ally of the people and Parliament’.
-He must act independently in carrying out all his powers and duties.
+She must act independently in carrying out all her powers and duties.

 Independence is the cornerstone of public sector audit.
 The Auditor General must be free from pressure, influence or interference from any source that may erode that independence.

 conducting financial statement, KPI and control audits and issuing audit opinions for over 180 public sector agencies

 - conducting financial statement and KPI audits and issuing audit opinions for 139 local governments

 undertaking wide-ranging performance examinations to ensure there are adequate controls within state government agencies and local governments, compliance with the relevant legislation; and most importantly efficiency, effectiveness and economy of agency operations or programs

 reporting the results of audits to Parliament in an objective, competent, insightful and timely manner.